plan-systems/design-docs/README.md

 #### Q: Is PLAN is locked into Unity?
 - Although [PLAN&nbsp;Systems](http://plan.tools) is making the primary PLAN client with [Unity](https://unity3d.com/), we would fully support development of a client made with [Unreal](https://www.unrealengine.com), [CRYENGINE](https://www.cryengine.com/), [Godot](https://godotengine.org/) or any other established 3D framework.

+#### Q: Can multiple PLAN communities interact or federate?
+- There are many interesting areas of research and future development related to how independent PLAN communities can interact and be allies.
+Open research areas include:
+    - Partner Federations: a community's leadership makes agreements to grant privileges to other communities en masse.
+    - Hierarchic Federations: a community originates as subordinate in some way to parent community.

 #### Q: How can I try PLAN or support its development?
 - Check out the [PLAN website](http://plan.tools) and fill out our contact form.
 This will allow you hear about announcements and upcoming releases.